AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 For example, below we add a constraint involving the second and third state variables from the last time-varying state in the trajectory, as well as the first ODE parameter and second static parameter.
-Instead, they can (and generally should) be written in terms of only the variables they actually need.
-This might allow you to reuse a constraint on a different problem where the indexes or ordering of input variables change.